The page has been translated by Gen AI.

 To cancel the GPU Server, follow the steps below.

-1. All Services > Compute > GPU Server Click the menu.
-Navigate to the GPU Server’s Service Home page.
+1. Click the All Services > Compute > GPU Server menu.
+Go to the GPU Server’s Service Home page.

-2. Click the GPU Server menu on the Service Home page.
-Navigate to the GPU Server List page.
+2. On the Service Home page, click the GPU Server menu.
+You will be taken to the GPU Server List page.

-• The termination of connected storage depends on the Delete on termination setting, so please refer to Termination Constraints.
+• The termination of attached storage depends on the Delete on termination setting, so refer to Termination constraints.

-4. When termination is completed, check on the GPU Server List page whether the resource has been terminated.
+4. After termination is complete, check on the GPU Server List page whether the resources have been terminated.

-If the termination request for GPU Server cannot be processed, we will guide you with a popup window.
+When a GPU Server termination request cannot be processed, a popup will provide guidance.
 Please refer to the cases below.

-• If LB Pool is connected please disconnect the LB Pool connection first.
+• When the LB Pool is connected, please disconnect the LB Pool connection first.

-• When Lock is set please change the Lock setting to unused and try again.
+• If Lock is set please change the Lock setting to disabled and try again.

 • Delete on termination If not set: Even if you terminate the GPU Server, the volume will not be deleted.

-• Delete on termination when set: If you terminate the GPU Server, the volume will be deleted.
+• When Delete on termination is set: If you terminate the GPU Server, the associated volume will be deleted.

-• Volumes with a Snapshot will not be deleted even if Delete on termination is set.
+• Volumes that have snapshots will not be deleted even if Delete on termination is set.

-• Multi attach volume is deleted only when the server you are trying to delete is the last remaining server attached to the volume.
+• A Multi‑attach volume can be deleted only when the server being deleted is the last remaining server attached to the volume.

 ServiceWatch Metrics